uaarg/uaarg.github.io/_posts/2015-06-20-auvsi-competition-day-3.md

 #Post Processing#

-Right before takeoff we lost our Wi-Fi comunication link with the plane.
+Right before takeoff we lost our Wi-Fi communication link with the plane.
 This link is designed to transfer images to our ground imaging station for immeadiate processing.
 As a result all of our image processing had to be done after the plane had landed.

 <div class="full zoomable"><img src="/images/commandtent.jpg"></div>

 Images were then transferred onto ground station computers.
 Our ground imaging station software is not fully functional so a manual export had to be preformed.
 Rijesh and Cindy went through the photos reading out load the image number, and target description whenever they found a target.
 The next step was to manual insert the GPS data for each target.
-In total we found all 8 targets.
+We found all 8 targets.
+Yay imaging lead!!

 <div class="full zoomable"><img src="/images/target.jpg"></div>